MadcowOG/Doom-Bot/README.md

 I'm not sure what to put in here or whether what I'm going to write is the correct way to state these ideas, any help would be appreciated:
 ***

-# Prologue
+# Prerequisites

-Please use this bot as you like, at the moment it is built to be hosted locally.
-But it is still a work in progress, so I would enjoy it if you provided some feedback and contributed a little.
-I am not sure what license to use, so I am going with GPLv2.
-I have not tested this version posted, on Windows yet, although I used previous versions on Windows.
-But this does not mean it works, any help with this would be appreciated.
+* You will need the latest version **Python** and **Ffmpeg** and the python libraries **<span>discord.py<span> youtube_dl and PyNaCl**.
+You may install the python libraries with pip and the other programs with your platforms package manager.

+* _Optional_:
+    * You may create a virtual environment for this bot with these commands while in the same directory as the bot:
+        * `python3 -m venv venv`
+        * `source ./venv/bin/activate`

-# Windows Prerequisites
+## Windows Prerequisites

- * Install the latest version of Python (As of August 14th, 2021 it is 3.9) through the Windows Store(This is recommended), or the [Python website](https://www.python.org/downloads/), and ffmpeg can be installed with these steps or by following [this video](https://youtu.be/M_6_GbDc39Q?t=129) or by using the setup script labelled `setup.py`:
+* If on Windows, you may download the latest version of python from the Windows Store, or from the [Python website](https://www.python.org/downloads/), and ffmpeg can be installed and configured with the setup.<nolink>py script which will be require you to follow the Change Execution Policies section, or by following [this video](https://youtu.be/M_6_GbDc39Q?t=129) or follwing the Manual ffmpeg Installation section.

-### Setup Script
+* Once you have installed python you should install the required python libraries with this command:
+    * `pip install "discord.py[audio]" youtube_dl PyNaCl`

+* _Optional_:
+    * This can only be done if you have done the Change Execution Policies section:
+        * You may create a virtual environment with these commands, while in the same directory as the bot:
+            * `python3 -m venv venv`
+            * `./venv/Scripts/activate`

+### Change Execution Policies
 1. Before starting the setup script you will need to change some script policies, to do this open a powershell as administrator then type `Get-ExecutionPolicy -List` you should remember and save these policies and change them back to normal in the future.
+For more information about this please visit this [Microsfot Docs Page](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/get-executionpolicy?view=powershell-7.1).

-In order to allow the setup script to run do this command  `Set-ExecutionPolicy -ExecutionPolicy Unrestricted` then continue to step 2.
+2. In order to allow the setup script to run do this command  `Set-ExecutionPolicy -ExecutionPolicy Unrestricted`.

-2. Start the script with `python setup.py` in the same directory as the bot in powershell as adminstrator.

-3. Make sure that as you are typing in information that it is correct otherwise when the bot starts it will not work.

-4. The setup script will eventually ask if you would like to configure command whitelist, this is for a set of whitelisted commands, you will need to input user ids and server ids that you would like to be whitelisted.

-5. The script will ask you if you would like to download and configure ffmpeg, type yes if this isn't already done.

-6. After you have ran the script it is recommended that you change the ExecutionPolicy back to their defaults.
-Then continue on to the Invite bot to server steps.
+* **Please note that this can make your computer unsafe, it is recommended that you return it to normal once the setup is finished.**

 ### Manual ffmpeg Installation
 1. Download ffmpeg from [here](https://github.com/BtbN/FFmpeg-Builds/releases/download/autobuild-2021-08-14-12-36/ffmpeg-n4.4-80-gbf87bdd3f6-win64-gpl-4.4.zip)